cf-toolsuite/cf-butler/README.md

 See additional property requirements in Query policies and the aforementioned sample Github repository.

+#### Resource Notification Policies

+Resource Notification policies are useful when you want to generate a report containing resources of a particular type and send that report to email recipients identified by one or more label values ascribed to the those resources.

+For example, you might notify primary and/or secondary owners of a collection of a resources.

+As mentioned previously the policy file must adhere to a naming convention

+* a filename ending with `-RNP.json` encapsulates an individual [ResourceNotificationPolicy](src/main/java/io/pivotal/cfapp/domain/ResourceNotificationPolicy.java)

+See additional property requirements in Resource Notification policies and the aforementioned sample Github repository.

 #### Endpoint Policies

 Endpoint policies are useful when you want to exercise any of the available GET endpoints and have the results sent to one or more designated email recipients.